eea/european.cache.registry/README-API.md

     ]

-/candidate/[domain]/verify/[company_id]/ - POST
+/candidate/[domain]/verify/[undertaking_id]/[oldcompany_id]/ - POST
 -----------------------------------------------

-Verifies a company from a certain domain is unlinked with any old companies.
+Verifies the link created by the matching algorithm between an Undertaking (from a domain) and a Company from BDR.

     {
       "verified": true,
-      "company_id": 10085
+      "company_id": 10085,
+      "collection_id": 3934
     }

-/candidate/[domain]/unverify/[company_id]/ - POST
+/candidate/[domain]/unverify/[undertaking_id]/ - POST
 -------------------------------------------------

-Removes any link between an Undertaking (from a domain) and a Company.
+Unverify any link between an Undertaking (from a domain) and a Company.

     {
       "website": "WEBSITE--10085",